ajmccredie/fudge-kitchen/README.md

 ### Search Engine Optimisation (SEO)
 #### Keywords
-{details about how the keywords on the site are anaylised and added to the description of the online store on the main page…}
+The potential keywords from the pages were analysed.
+Some potential search terms from these were devised, and a few tested for web traffic as shown in the images.
+Key terms were optimised and added into the base.html meta tags in order to affect the whole site output.
 #### SiteMap
 {XML-Sitemaps creator – use on live site and place the XML created in the root directory of the website}
 #### Robots